peter-winter/ctpg/readme.md

 ```
 Parser object size: <number>
-Parser max number of states: <number>
+Number of states: <number>(cap: <number>)
-Parser number of states: <number>
+Max number of situations per state: <number>(cap: <number>)
 ```

-The size of the parser object may easily be couple of megabytes for some complex grammars, so consider declaring the parser as a constexpr object rather than on local stack.
+The size of the parser object may be couple of megabytes for some complex grammars, so consider declaring the parser as a constexpr object rather than on local stack.
+You may also consider looking at [how to reduce the executable binary size](#resulting-binary-size).

 Next, there is a rule set description in form of: